kaio-giovanni/axew-store/readme.md

 #### Run tests

-- To run all tests, execute the command bellow:
+- To run all tests, execute the command below:

 ```bash
 gradle test
 ```

-- To run a specific test, execute the command bellow:
+- To run a specific test, execute the command below:

 ```bash
 gradle test --tests SomeSpecificTest
 ```

-- To run tests with debug mode, execute the command bellow:
+- To run tests with debug mode, execute the command below:

 ```bash
 DEBUG=true gradle test